MKilani/EgyVoc/README.md

 ## Input

-The algorithm can takes a series of arguments as input, namely:
+The algorithm can take a series of arguments as input, namely:

 * SahidicForm
 * EgyptianRoot